Sohamk130405/mern-auth/README.md

 - **Token-Based Authorization**: Protects private routes using token-based middleware.
 - **Profile Management**: Retrieve user details using the `/profile` endpoint.
 - **Token Blacklisting**: Ensures secure logout by invalidating tokens.
+- **Tour Drivers**: Provide contextual help for your users for navigation on website.
+- **Dashboard**: Visually appealing dashboard for admin.

 ---